-Although the statement presented could be modified to present the sources and uses of financial resources of a governmental (expendable) fund such as the General Fund, the operation of this bus line service is a long-term "business-type" undertaking.
+Though the statement presented, with minor modification, would be appropriate to present the sources and uses of the financial resources of a governmental (expendable) fund such as the General Fund, the operation of this bus line service is a long-term "business-type" undertaking.
 All assets, liabilities, and equity associated with the bus line should be accounted for through an Enterprise Fund.
 All expenses (not expenditures)-including depreciation, inventories consumed, and interest-should be reported in order for the operating results of such an activity to be assessed validly.

-While the General Fund-based operating statement shown reports a "net profit," an accrual basis statement would reflect different information once depreciation expense, inventory consumption, and interest expense are included.
+While the General Fund-based operating statement shown reports a "net profit," an accrual basis statement would reflect different information once depreciation expense, inventory consumption and interest expense are included.

-Mobiline County Enterprise Fund Bus Line Statement of Revenues, Expenses, and Changes in Fund Net Position For the Nine-Month Period Ending October 31, 20X3
+Mobiline County Enterprise Fund Bus Line Statement of Revenues and Expenses For the Nine Month Period Ending October 31, 20X3

 Operating Revenues:

 Passenger fares-routine route service \$77,000

-Special charter fees (1) 4,000
+Special charter fees (1) 4,000 \$81,000

-Total Operating Revenues \$81,000

 Operating Expenses:

 Salaries (superintendent, drivers, mechanics) 52,000

 Depreciation -

 Buses (2) \$21,000

 Building (3) 6,000

 Shop equipment (4) 1,125 28,125

 Fuel and lubrication 12,000

 Tires and parts (5) 13,000

 Contracted repairs and maintenance 8,000

-Miscellaneous 1,000
+Miscellaneous 1,000 114,125

-Total Operating Expenses 114,125

 Operating Loss (33,125)

 Nonoperating Revenues and Expenses:

 Interest expense (6) 13,500

-Decrease in Net Position (46,625)
+Decrease in Net Assets (46,625)

-Net Position, February 1, 20X3
+Net assets, February 1, 20X3

-Net Position, October 31, 20X3 \$(46,625)
+Net assets, October 31, 20X3 \$(46,625)